 Lionfish Productions is a boutique production company specializing in documentaries, music videos, corporate videos and commercials.
 Our directors sport a host of local and international awards and our team is passionate and dedicated to bringing theirs and your vision to life.

 Julia Ramsay is a producer with practical experience in camera and editing.
 She graduated with a Bachelor of Arts Degree in Cinematography from the South African School of Motion Picture Medium (AFDA).
 She started her career developing and creating educational and promotional videos for clients such as Distell and Kempinski amongst others.
 Julia has also created a number of promotional videos and campaigns for Bacardi Legacy, WMD Awareness and The Style Trunk, as well as for various musicians and artists including Shane Cooper and Nicky Schrire.
-She has since moved into the commercials field doing work for Giant Films and has produced ads for Angola and South Africa.
+She has since produced commercials for Angola and South Africaand was an researcher at Giant Films.
+In 2016 she has produced two major international campaigns for Amnesty International “Hunted for their Body Parts” in Malawi and “Lonmin: Put Your House In Order” in Marikana, S.A.

 Michael Klein is a writer, director and producer living and working in Cape Town.
 His first stab at directing and producing came with his UCT graduate film, The Bullet, a minimalist suspense film that premiered at the International Student Film Festival in Hollywood, before going on to win ‘Best South African Short Film’ at the Cape Winelands Film Festival along with several other festival selections.
 Moving into documentaries after graduating, Michael was the assistant producer on the short documentary, Orbis, which had it’s world premiere at Hot Docs in Toronto.
 The film artfully examines the cycle of poverty in Durban’s largest township, Umlazi.
 After a short stint working production in the South African feature film industry, Michael now freelances as a producer and director of short form content.